 We arrive in Bella Bella late morning.
 Participants can catch the Pacific Coastal afternoon flight back to Vancouver.

 "Great Bear rainforest was awesome.
 Bears everywhere for our group.
-Spirit bear walked so close to us u could have touched her.
+A spirit bear walked so close to us, you could have touched her.
 Whales up against our boat, superb food.
-Lindsey, the naturalist was bubbly, so informative.
-11 guests and 4 crew became like family.
-Amazing experiences, lots laughs.
+Lindsey, the naturalist was bubbly and so informative.
+The 11 guests and 4 crew became like family.
+Amazing experiences, lots of laughs.
 The captains Neil and Mat went out of their way every day to ensure we had the best trip ever.
 I cried all the way back to Vancouver".
 I. Goodhew, Newcastle, Australia

 Island Roamer is a custom 68-foot ketch, launched in 1983.
 The boat's design, safety and comfort make her perfect for these trips.
 She features 8 private cabins (double occupancy), 3 heads with hot showers, a large comfortable lounge with an extensive library, and a well-equipped galley.
 On deck, the large covered seating area provides protection in all types of weather.
 The Island Roamer is large enough for comfort, privacy and safety, and small enough to create a good rapport among passengers and crew.

-Unfortunately, diseases spread from the first European traders decimated the old villages, and now the native peoples are centered in a few, small coastal villages, with names like Bella Bella, Klemtu and Hartley Bay.
+Unfortunately, diseases spread from the first European traders decimated the old villages, and now the native peoples are centered in a few, small coastal villages, like Bella Bella, Klemtu and Hartley Bay.

 We visit and explore with permission of the local Gitga'at and Kitasoo native groups (both members of the Tshimshian Nation).
 The concept of eco-tourism demands that visitors respect local cultures and share a portion of our revenues with local communities.
 We plan to spend a day with local Gitga'at guides sharing their culture and history, and leading us to their favourite bear viewing sites.
 This small ship cruise in the Great Bear Rainforest will explore the culture, wilderness and wildlife of British Columbia's central coast.